 A thorough re-read is the first step of a well-done edit; you should do it several times to make sure no errors slipped through the cracks.
 Pay close attention to your writing's word choice, the strength of your main emotion, the plot's pacing, and what the reader is gradually discovering about your characters.
 Even if you don't believe they are significant, make a note of any discrepancies you uncover because even the smallest inconsistency can throw the entire story off balance.
 You will finally be able to skim the fat off your short narrative with the help of the problem-solving techniques necessary to find and fix plot holes.

-Guidelines for Coming Up With Your Own Short Story Ideas
+Guidelines for Coming Up With Your Short Story Assignment Ideas

 Most importantly, you need to have solid responses to the following questions for your short tale idea.